Holographic Description of Noncommutative Schwinger Effect: Pair Production Rate of Noncommutative Schwinger Effect

 Where we have restored the physical parameters via the relation $\eta=\frac{8\pi^{4}m^{4}\theta^{2}}{15 \lambda}$.
 In the above the threshold electric field is given by

 At low electric field , $E\ll \mathcal{E}_{T}$, the second term in \eqref{final} ceases to contribute and one is left with

 One can compare \eqref{lowenergy} to the result of \cite{Chair:2000vb}, and both of them show the same pattern with the identification of $\overrightarrow{B} \sim \theta$ where $\overrightarrow{B}$ indicates an external magnetic field in \cite{Chair:2000vb}.
-In presence of strong magnetic fields commutativity is lost and the theory is described by noncommutative physics\cite{Miransky:2015ava}.
+In presence of strong magnetic fields commutativity is lost and the theory is described by non-commutative physics\cite{Miransky:2015ava}.
 We come up with "three" values of threshold electric field in \eqref{critical}\eqref{estimation2}\eqref{threshold}.
 The reason they don't match is because the later two values have been found via perturbative methods while the former \eqref{critical} by exact methods.
+Moreover one should notice that\eqref{estimation2} is estimated from \eqref{estimation} which itself is valid for small R, unlike \eqref{threshold} which is derived at the limit of large quark mass (where the assumption on R is relaxed).
 However all of them point towards the same fact, \textit{threshold electric field is decreased due to noncommutativity}.
 A reason for concern may be the extra ( $\theta$ dependent) term in \eqref{final} and \eqref{lowenergy} which is independent of the electric field.
 We believe this is an effect of our simplification of solving a quadratic equation instead of a sextic one (see above).

+\textit{A reason for concern:} One can also find out the "threshold" electric field from the DBI action ( by claiming that the DBI action should be real for all allowed values of the electric field ) \cite{Wu:2015krf} \cite{Hashimoto:2013mua}.
+However such analysis shows that the threshold electric field is the same as that of the commutative case irrespective of whether the applied electric field is parallel or perpendicular to the non-commutative directions contrary to our findings.
+This issue is not clear to us at the moment.